JonathanLazarus/inLine/Frontend/InLine/README.md

 ## Opening the Development Server
 In directory `Frontend/InLine/` run `ng serve`

-Use `ng serve --open` to open server page when server is finished
+Use `ng serve --open` to open the webpage when the server is finished compiling